xdoer/CountDown/README.md

 }
 ```

-[multi](example/multi.tsx) The code demonstrates the unified management of multiple CountDown instances with a CountDownManager.
+[multi](example/multi.tsx) The code demonstrates the unified management of multiple `CountDown` instances with a `CountDownManager`.
 In this mode, after the manager requests an interface, it will update the latest time of all instances uniformly.

 [single](example/single.tsx) The code demonstrates that multiple `CountDownManager` managers manage multiple `CountDown` instances.
 This mode is suitable for scenarios with different precision requirements for countdowns.
 But it is worth noting that there are several managers that will open several `setInterval` to periodically request the interface to update the instance time.